+Dental bridges can restore your chewing power after you have lost some of your own natural teeth.
 You use your teeth to do more than you think, you use them to eat, but also to smile, and speak.
 If you are missing any of your teeth, these simple tasks can become difficult or even embarrassing.
 When it comes to one or more missing teeth, dental bridges can be the solution.
 At Star Dental we more than understand how painfully embarrassing and uncomfortable missing teeth can be.
 Let us help you get your dream smile back!

 Are There Different Types of Dental Bridges?

 Bridges come in two forms, those that are fixed, and those that are removable.
 Fixed bridges are affixed to the teeth on either side of the missing tooth or missing teeth.
 On the other hand, removable bridges can be taken out as you wish for cleaning.
-While removable bridges can sometimes be less expensive, the are often less stable.
+While removable bridges can sometimes be less expensive, they are often less stable.
 If you are missing one or more of your teeth, contact us today to find out whether a fixed bridge or a removable bridge is the best solution for your smile.

 What Are the Benefits of Dental Bridges?

 Bridges are advantageous for a number of reasons.
 Firstly they are used to help make chewing properly possible and restoring the appearance of your smile.
 Sometimes missing teeth can cause issues speaking, and dental bridges can help to remedy these issues.
 Bridges also help to maintain the proper shape of your face and help to ensure your remaining teeth do not move out of place.

 What Happens When You Get a Dental Bridge?